 Over the past year, we have seen first-hand why local welfare schemes are so important for families.
 For many, they are a lifeline.
-The Government allocated £63 million to local councils to support struggling families.
-But this funding runs out very soon.
+The Government has supported council schemes through lockdown.
+But this funding has always come with a deadline.

 Churches and community groups are still handing out food and helping those in need.
 The Holy Trinity Church in Wrockwardine Wood shows us what proper support means to so many people.

 When people came to the Foodshare for the first time, most were quiet and reserved.
 Many felt overwhelmed when they realised the food was free and nothing was expected in return.
 It was difficult for them to ask.

 People who had previously never been out of work were now in a position so alien to them.
 It was incredibly difficult.
 Food poverty was suddenly real for so many people.